ente76/guillotine/README.md

 ### settings

 - `icon` (string): name of a system icon to show as the status icon
-- `loglevel`: (string) the log level of the extenions. any of the following values is valid:
+- `loglevel` (string): the log level of the extenions.
+Any of the following values is valid:
   - `debug`
   - `info`
   - `warning` (default)